 (Courtesy of Les Adams)

 Above is a photo of the title lobby card for THE RAWHIDE TERROR (Security, 1934).
 Note the "Victor Adamson Presents an Art Mix Production", and a photo of Adamson / Dixon is shown in the upper left.
 Edmund Cobb (shown center) was kinda the star, even though he's listed second below William (Bill) Desmond.
 Also acting as the hero was George Kesterson/Art Mix but he kinda disappears.
 Bill Patton (moustached, wearing dark shirt, gloves, jacket) is to the left of heroine Frances Morris.
+In the upper right is William Barrymore (Boris Bullock) as the "Rawhide Terror".
 Scuttlebutt was that THE RAWHIDE TERROR was originally planned as a serial, but never came to fruition.
-Thus, when Victor Adamson/Denver Dixon slapped this together as a feature, continuity and logic were lost.
+Thus, when Victor Adamson / Denver Dixon slapped this together as a feature, continuity and logic were lost.

 Below is a screen capture from the opening titles.
 Adamson gets credit for the story and producer functions.
 Note the two directors and two cameramen which confirms that two separate units were working on the film.
 This was a common occurrence in cliffhanger productions - one unit would shoot the main players and dialog while the 'second unit' cared for stunts, action sequences, riding scenes, exterior location shots with doubles, etc.

-Above - Art Mix/George Kesterson is scuffling with William Barrymore in his guise as the "Rawhide Terror".
+Above - William Barrymore (Boris Bullock) in his guise as the "Rawhide Terror".
 Leave it to Adamson to pioneer a villain wearing an early version of Hannibal Lecter's mask.

 SOUND films only